AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Prestige Classes/Nullifier.md

 ### Preemptive Disruption

 Starting at 2nd level, you are able to distinguish and react quickly to the act of casting spells, in order to prevent threats as soon as they are found.
 Using 2 reactions against a medium or heavy weapon attack or spell being cast within 5’ of you, you may attempt to disrupt the creature by making a melee weapon attack against them.
-If you hit, the attack deals 1d6 additional force damage.
+If you hit, the attack deals 1d6 additional kinetic damage.
 Remember that damaging a caster while a spell is being cast provokes a Resilience check to maintain the spell's casting.

 ### Martial Techniques